 I spent six months in Buenos Aires, Argentina.
 During that semester I had my first opportunity to establish a life for myself in a foreign place, which was a skill God knew I would need in the future.
 I joined a church where Spanish speakers from all across Latin America attended, I lived daily life with a host mom and roommates, I took classes with local Argentine students, and I even learned to dance the tango—all while speaking Spanish!
 I came home not only more confident in my language abilities, but with new friends, new experiences and a broader understanding of the world.

-In what specific ways does Northwestern integrate faith and learning?
+In what ways did Northwestern challenge and strengthen your faith?